TCM Tongue Analysis vs. Blood Tests: When to Use Each

 The Verdict

-Tongue diagnosis and blood tests are not competitors—they are complementary tools serving different purposes:
+Tongue analysis and blood tests are not competitors; they are complementary tools serving different purposes:

 | Purpose | Best Method |